4thkira/naikoma/veriko-names.md

 The technique choice is never arbitrary — it reflects the character's personality, source material, or thematic role:

 - **Clip chain** — The standard.
 Take onsets or tails of each root and chain them.
-Most names use some version of this. *(Koamir, Okalberu, Okvedel, Limehana, Veriva, okmekalu, kadele)*
+Most names use some version of this. *(Konoko, Okalberu, Okvedel, Limehana, Veriva, okmekalu, kadele)*
 - **Overlap blend** — Two roots share a consonant or syllable at their boundary, compressing further. *(Timalu: ruma and malu overlap at ma; posdemi: pos and pode overlap at po)*
 - **Tail-clipping** — Keep the end of each root instead of the beginning.
 Used deliberately for esoteric or poetic characters. *(Benari: ben from benU, na from haNa, ri from veRi — Yi Sang's esoteric poetry style)*
 - **Aggressive onset extraction** — Strip roots down to their first consonant or consonant cluster.
 Used for maximum density. *(Spira: so + po + ira in two syllables)*